-The proposed project will not generate wastewater exceed treatment requirements of the applicable Regional Water Quality Control Board.
+The proposed project will not generate wastewater exceeding treatment requirements of the applicable Regional Water Quality Control Board.
 The impact to storm drainage facilities will be less than significant given that future development will be required to provide drainage services and convey runoff to Master Plan Facilities in accordance with Fresno General Plan policies and the standard specifications of the City of Fresno.

-In conclusion, with MEIR mitigation measures incorporated, the project will not result in any utilities and service system impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the project will not result in any utilities and service system impacts beyond those analyzed in MEIR SCH No. 2012111015.